processism/processism.github.io/complementarity.md

 - How can I work with both aspects?

 ### In Relationships
-- Differences aren't obstacles but opportunities
-- Conflict might reveal necessary tensions
-- Integration is richer than uniformity
+Differences aren't obstacles but opportunities.
+Conflict might reveal necessary tensions.
+Integration is richer than uniformity.

 ### In Decision-Making
-- Look for false either/or framing
-- Seek solutions that honor both sides
-- Find the unity beneath apparent opposition
+Look for false either/or framing.
+Seek solutions that honor both sides.
+Find the unity beneath apparent opposition.

 <div class="key-insight">
 💡 <strong>Remember:</strong> The most profound truths often appear as paradoxes.
 When you encounter apparent opposites, look for how they might be complementary aspects of a deeper unity.